-We hire seasonally - with arrival from late May to early June and departure in late August through September.
+We hire seasonally - with arrival from mid/late May and departure in late August through September.
 If you must leave before the 3rd week of August, please do not apply!
 Our ranch season runs through September so there are some positions that we will only hire employees that can stay through the entire season.

 The atmosphere at the Ranch is western.
 Our guests expect to see cowboys and cowgirls so your appearance needs to reflect this.
 Good social skills, table manners and a neat and clean appearance are necessary.

 We require our staff has a current CPR card (Basic Life Saving for Adults and Children) before beginning employment.
 We provide First Aid classes at the beginning of the season specific to our industry.

 Job placement is determined by the abilities and past job experience of each applicant.
 All of our employees must have a team work attitude and help wherever needed regardless of job title.
 We will provide on the job training when and where it is needed.

 If you would like to apply for a specific position, please let us know of your qualifications and experience for the position.
 We receive many requests for employment, especially to work with horses, so if interested in joining our team, please be specific.
 Video appreciated if you are seeking wrangler positions.